 The smaller and less regulated end of the industry is worse.

 Artisanal and small-scale gold mining (ASGM) is the single largest source of mercury pollution in the world.
-The United Nations Environment Programme estimates that small-scale gold mining releases over 2,000 tonnes of mercury into the environment each year and accounts for roughly 37% of all human-caused mercury emissions globally.
+The UNEP Global Mercury Partnership confirms that mercury releases to air, water and land from artisanal and small-scale gold mining are estimated to represent 37% of the total 2,200 tonnes of human-caused mercury emissions each year, based on the UNEP Global Mercury Assessment.
+ASGM is the sector that demands the largest quantity of mercury globally, with virtually all of the mercury used being released into the environment.
 The US Environmental Protection Agency puts the figure at 38%.
 The mechanism is simple: miners use mercury to bind gold particles from sediment, then burn off the mercury with a torch, releasing vapour that lodges in water, soil and the food chain.
 Up to 20 million people work in ASGM globally, including an estimated 4 to 5 million women and children.

 Mercury does not break down.
 Once it enters a waterway, it bioaccumulates in fish, then in the people who eat them.
 There is no safe exposure level.
 The people most harmed by this system are the ones least compensated for their labour.